grid-bot-dev/grid-october-event/docs/app_requirements_docx.md

    - Mobile: Below 768px

 2. Layout Adjustments:
-   - Desktop: Full dashboard layout with sidebar
+   - Desktop: Full dashboard with all components visible
-   - Tablet: Collapsible sidebar, reorganized chart layout
+   - Tablet: Collapsible sidebar, scrollable dashboard
-   - Mobile: Full-width components, vertically stacked
+   - Mobile: Stacked components, expandable/collapsible sections

 3. Progressive Enhancement:
-   - Implement core functionality for all devices
+   - Ensure core functionality works on all devices
    - Add advanced interactive features for devices with higher capabilities
-   - Use feature detection to provide optimal experience across different browsers and devices

 4. Touch Optimization:
-   - Increase touch target sizes for mobile devices
+   - Implement larger touch targets for mobile devices
-   - Implement swipe gestures for navigation on touch devices
+   - Add swipe gestures for navigating between dashboard sections on mobile

 5. Performance Optimization:
-   - Use code splitting to reduce initial load time
+   - Use code splitting to reduce initial load time on mobile devices
-   - Optimize images and assets for different device capabilities
+   - Optimize images and assets for different screen resolutions

+By following these guidelines, the CDP application will provide a seamless and efficient user experience across various devices and platforms.

 ## Page 4: Website Flow and API Integration